rotundasoftware/cartero/README.md

 ## Overview

 The days of organizing assets into directories by their type are over.
 The new black is organizing applications into packages that contain HTML, JavaScript, css, and images. npm is a popular platform for managing and sharing such packages.
-Cartero is an asset pipeline for consuming them.
+Cartero makes it easy for web apps to consume them.

 An package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
 In addition to standard npm `package.json` properties, stylesheets and other assets of a package may be enumerated using globs.
+Cartero is built on [parcelify](https://github.com/rotundasoftware/parcelify), and uses the same syntax to enumerate assets.

 ```
 {